frzkazmi/live-cricket-score-sms-alerts/README.md

 _5.Enjoy!_

-#New branch added with same functionality but wit way2sms credentials !!!
+#New branch added with same functionality and way2sms support !!!